kylych10/library_management_system/source/Frontend-Vite/COMPLETE_FEATURES_GUIDE.md

 # 🎉 Library Management System - Complete Features Guide

-## ✨ ALL PRODUCTION-GRADE FEATURES IMPLEMENTED!

-This document provides a comprehensive overview of ALL features implemented in your Library Management System frontend.

 ---

-## 📊 Implementation Status: 100% COMPLETE

 ### ✅ All Major Features Delivered:
 1. ✅ Enhanced Navigation System (AppNavbar)